 Collective for Neo-Tribal Renaissance of the Palouse

 Welcome to the official website for CNTR of the Palouse!
 We are a brave collective that has decided to give a voice and a presence to the growing Neo-tribalism that often informs the social movements of our times, but is not always named.
 We aim to reach people by creating real experiences of alternative relationships and resource structures.
 We believe that people need to experience alternatives in order to understand them.
-Through outreach, demonstration, art, and innovative spaces, CNTR helps to bring the Neo-tribal future into reality.
+Through outreach, demonstration, art, and innovative spaces, CNTR helps everyday people understand their needs better and envision a society here those needs get met, for real.

 The Global Movement for Women and Children